 Performances held at the Civic Centre can have a bespoke seating plan if required by the promoter of the production (charges may apply).
 Please see some commonly used seating plans and definitions below:

 Stalls: are rows of seats configured on a flat floor and located closest to the stage on the main auditorium level.
 AA row is not always available depending on the promoter and the performance.

 Raised Stalls: are located on the main auditorium level as well but are configured in a grandstand style format (tiered seating).

-Gallery: is located upstairs above the main auditorium level and stage and is configured in a grandstand style format (tiered seating).
+Balcony: is located upstairs above the main auditorium level and stage and is configured in a grandstand style format (tiered seating).

 Allocated Seating: is a reserved seating event where each ticket is assigned a specific seat in the venue at the time of purchase.
 Seats are typically identified by row number/letter, seat number, and sometimes by section.